By Kathleen Colduvell RN, BSN, BA, CBC

 A school nurse works with school-aged children in a school setting.
 School nurses have a variety of responsibilities and are a vital part of the educational system.
 This career guide will take a closer look at all aspects of school nurses and help guide individuals interested in following this path of nursing.

-Part One What are the Responsibilities of a School Nurse?
+Part One What is a School Nurse?

 Students experiencing illness or injury during the school day or at after-school activities will report to the school nurse for further care.
 School nurses are responsible for assessing these students and determining if a higher level of care is needed.
 School nurses are governed at a state level so requirements within a state should be identical for all school nurses.
 Other responsibilities of a school nurse may include the following: